WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 # Node Files Manager API

-Node Files Manager component can be used to deploy shared source libraries that may be accessed by multiple resources or other system files used for configuration of components.
-The Node Files manager coordinates with other components to deliver local instances of node files.
+This API covers the node file lifecycle required for deploying content that resides on the node local file system.
+Using this API we can install, modify, and remove files which may be directly accessed by the Wolfram Engine.

 ## Node Files [/nodefiles]

 ### GET

-Retrieves all the available node files.
-The API returns list of node file paths along with the nodeFileName and location in the JSON format.
-Node file paths are relative to a specific directory in Active web element server.
+Use this to retrieve a listing of all the resident node files.
+The API returns list of node file paths along with the nodeFileName and location in JSON format.
+Node file paths are relative to the configured node files root directory in Active web element server.

 * Request